Rushikesh-Malave-175/GD-Resume/README.md

 * Linux/mac users can download the .py file from [here](https://raw.githubusercontent.com/Rushikesh-Malave-175/GD-Resume/main/Source/GD-Resume-latest-Source.py)
 * Simply run it.
 * You can paste the public link in to the first box and hit 'generate' to create the new link.
-* You can also copy the generated link using the 'copy to clipboard' button
+* You can also copy the generated link using the 'copy to clipboard' button.
-* You can also directly open the generated link in your browser
+* You can also directly open the generated link in your browser.
-* Do star and watch this repo if you liked my application
+* Do star and watch this repo if you liked my application.

 ## Authors
 [Rushikesh Malave](https://github.com/Rushikesh-Malave-175)